ModelEarth/community/README.md

 - Provide documentation of set-up steps in a markdown file.
 - Include an index.html file that loads your readme.md file into HTML (like the current page).
-- Have a judge try your install steps a couple hours before the competition ends.
+- Have judges try your install steps multiple times before the competition ends.
 - Detached frontends should have an index.html file in their root.
 - Detached frontends should work under any domain when hosted as a Github fork.